 - repayment within shorter cycles

-Because of this difference, many borrowers compare the long-term repayment experience before choosing between the two.
+Because of this difference, many customers compare the long-term repayment experience before choosing between the two.

-Some borrowers also explore the repayment differences between signature loans and payday loans before making a final decision.
+Some customers also explore the repayment differences between signature loans and payday loans before making a final decision.

-Why More Utah Borrowers Are Comparing Repayment Structures
+Why More Utah Customers Are Comparing Repayment Structures

 In Utah, living expenses and monthly budgeting needs continue changing.